JackGannonUK/openray/README.md

 ## **<ins>What is it?</ins>**

-Openray is a completely rust written kernel, written from the group up.
+Openray is a completely rust written kernel, written from the ground up.
+With no external dependencies required, this is a sleek raytracer that can be run from your very terminal.

 ## **<ins>Why?</ins>**

 Openray is an attempt to showcase rust, to show it's speed, simplicity and memory management.
+Rust is becoming popular, we are adapting with it.

 ## <p align="center">**Read our <a href="https://github.com/JackGannonUK/openray/blob/main/documentation.md">Documentation</a>**</p>